apache/incubator-kie-kogito-runtimes/README.txt

-The following builds all the jars, the documentation and the eclipse zip with a local folder specified to avoid downloading eclipse: mvn -Declipse=true -Ddocumentation=true clean install
+The following builds all the jars, the documentation and the eclipse zip with a local folder specified to avoid downloading eclipse: mvn -Declipse -Ddocumentation clean install
      -DlocalEclipseDrop=/folder/jboss-rules/local-eclipse-drop-mirror

 You can produce distribution builds, which puts everything into zips, as
 follows:
-mvn -Declipse=true -Ddocumentation=true clean install
+mvn -Declipse -Ddocumentation clean install
     -DlocalEclipseDrop=/folder/jboss-rules/local-eclipse-drop-mirror
 mvn -Ddocumentation -Declipse -Dmaven.test.skip package javadoc:javadoc
      assembly:assembly -DlocalEclipseDrop=/folder/jboss-rules/local-eclipse-drop-mirror